GaryAsher/challenge-run-site/_games/hollow-knight.md

 restrictions_data:
   - slug: no-charms
     label: "No Charms"
-    description: "Complete the run without equipping any charms.
-Charm notches may still be collected."
+    description: "Complete a run without equipping any charms.
+Charms and charm notches may still be collected."
   - slug: no-nail-upgrades
     label: "No Nail Upgrades"
-    description: "Complete the run without upgrading the nail.
+    description: "Complete a run without upgrading the nail.
 Base nail damage only."
   - slug: no-spells
     label: "No Spells"
     description: "Complete the run without using Vengeful Spirit, Desolate Dive, or Howling Wraiths (or their upgrades)."
-    incompatible_with:
-      - "all-skills"
   - slug: base-nail-only
     label: "Base Nail Only"
     description: "No nail upgrades, no spells, no charms.
 Pure base nail combat only."
-    incompatible_with:
-      - "all-skills"
   - slug: no-monarch-wings
     label: "No Monarch Wings"
-    description: "Complete the run without obtaining the double jump ability."
+    description: "Complete a run without obtaining Monarch Wings."
     incompatible_with:
       - "all-skills"
       - "112-apb"